 Increased Access To Buprenorphine (Suboxone) In 2021: What This Means For Opioid Addiction Recovery

-Buprenorphine is an evidence-based treatment for opioid addiction, which affects an estimated two million Americans.
-Recent changes to federal guidelines on prescribing buprenorphine have the potential to expand access to this drug, according to experts.
+Buprenorphine is an evidence-based treatment for opioid use disorder.
+Changes to federal guidelines on prescribing buprenorphine have the potential to expand access to this drug, according to experts.

-Buprenorphine, a gold-standard treatment for opioid addiction, is a medication that can:
+Buprenorphine is a gold-standard treatment for opioid use disorder, and the medication can:

 • reduce opioid cravings